SNL Cast Salaries 2025: Michael Che, Heidi Gardner, Bowen Yang & More — Full Salary Breakdown

 How much does Michael Che make on SNL?

-Michael Che earns approximately $25,000 per episode, or about $525,000 per season, as a top-tier veteran anchor.
+Michael Che earns approximately $25,000 per episode on Saturday Night Live, totaling around $525,000 per season as a long-tenured cast member and Weekend Update anchor.

 How much does Bowen Yang make on SNL?

-How much does Marcello Hernandez make?
+How much does Marcello Hernandez make on SNL?

 Conclusion